muxinc/media-chrome/README.md

 Web components. @heff spoke about [the potential of web components for video](https://youtu.be/TwnygSWmToc?t=859) at Demuxed 2015.
 They allow us to extend the browser's base HTML functionality, meaning we can now build player controls as simple HTML tags that:

 * Can be used like any native HTML tag in HTML, Javascript, and CSS (unleash your designer)
-* Are compatible by default with Javascript frameworks (React, Angular, Stencil)
+* Are compatible by default with Javascript frameworks (React, Angular, Svelte)
 * Can be used across players when using multiple in the same site, e.g Youtube & `<video>`.
 (Could even be used by players as their own built-in controls)

 ## _Quick_ Demos

-### Adding controls to a player
+### Adding controls to a video element
 Just HTML.
 No javascripting required.

 ![Add controls to the player](http://image.mux.com/es7LU800gmNagIAaFuV5T25Z32xrmt6Gn/animated.gif?width=640&fps=15&end=10)